techniq/layerchart/docs/src/content/guides/transform.md

 For `domain` mode, prefer `domainExtent` which lets you express bounds in data units.

+In `projection` mode with flat maps, `translateExtent` defines pan bounds **relative to the initial fitted position**, and the allowed range scales with zoom level.
+For globe projections using rotation, values are passed through as degrees (yaw/pitch).

 ### How constraints compose

 When multiple constraint options are provided, they are applied in order:

-1. `scaleExtent` — clamps scale
+1. `scaleExtent` — clamps scale (relative multipliers in projection mode)
-2. `translateExtent` — clamps translate
+2. `translateExtent` — clamps translate (zoom-aware bounds in projection mode)
 3. `domainExtent` — clamps in domain space (converted to a `constrain` function internally)
 4. `constrain` — final custom adjustment